3rd Infantry Division (United States): OIF I (Baghdad Spearhead)

-Early in 2003 the entire division deployed in weeks to Kuwait.
+Early in 2003, the entire division deployed in weeks to Kuwait.
 It was called on subsequently to spearhead Coalition forces in Operation Iraqi Freedom, fighting its way to Baghdad in early April, leading to the end of the Saddam Hussein government.
 The First Brigade captured the Baghdad International Airport and cleared and secured the airport, which also resulted in the division's first Medal of Honor since the Korean War, awarded to SFC Paul Ray Smith.
 Second Brigade, Third Infantry division made the much-publicized "Thunder Run" into downtown Baghdad.
 The Second Brigade was redeployed to Fallujah, Iraq during the summer of 2003.
 The division returned to the United States in September 2003.

-Order of Battle during 2003 invasion:
+Order of Battle during the 2003 invasion: